 In many instances, wealthy families desire a trustee willing to “delegate” certain responsibilities such as investment management (i.e., a delegated trust) or to accept direction from an investment committee and/or distribution committee (i.e., directed trust).
 “Directed” and “delegated” trusts are best suited in modern trust states like South Dakota.

 SDTC efficiently accommodates these scenarios with experienced and knowledgeable administrators as well as state of the art technology.
-Further, if desired, SDTC can also serve as "full" trustee providing a family with an all-inclusive approach to trust administration.
-However, regardless of how SDTC can best serve the client, the result is always the same: "flexible, individualized, service-oriented, and cost-effective trust administration."
+Further, if desired, SDTC can also serve as “full” trustee providing a family with an all-inclusive approach to trust administration.
+However, regardless in what capacity SDTC serves the client, the results are always the same: “flexible, individualized, service-oriented, and cost-effective trust administration.”